 Owning one of these fridges represented having Made It In Life – if you had one, you’d reached the zenith of coolness (in more ways than one).

-Fast forward to adulthood and owning a fridge with a water and ice dispenser is still a somewhat-achievable symbol of affluence that many of us aspire to.
+Fast forward to adulthood, and owning a fridge with a water and ice dispenser is still a somewhat-achievable symbol of affluence that many of us aspire to.
 Plus, they’re genuinely quite handy.

 Here’s what you need to know about fridges with water and ice dispensers.
 Plus, exclusively for Vlog members, we’ll reveal which ones are worth the money.